Apollo

 Where are some of the best places to park a campervan in Cairns?

 You’ll find plenty of places to park your motorhome in the city.
-Unlike Australia’s crowded state capitals, Cairns has minimal traffic and plenty of spacious car parks.
+Unlike Australia’s busier state capitals, Cairns has minimal traffic and plenty of spacious car parks.

 Where can you park a campervan overnight in Cairns?